libmir/D-YAML/docs/tutorials/yaml_syntax.md

 Anchors and aliases can reduce size of YAML code by allowing you to define a value once, assign an anchor to it and use alias referring to that anchor anywhere else you need that value.
-It is possible to use this to create recursive data structures and some parsers support this; however, D:YAML does not (this might change in the future, but it is unlikely).
+It is possible to use this to create recursive data structures and some parsers support this; however, `mir-yaml` does not (this might change in the future, but it is unlikely).

 ```